Season 1, Episode 47

 Lorne Brown:

-Wounding of course, but I’m not concerned about the cultural of conventional medicine, how, like you said, it causes you to feel like you’re having a seizure because we know that that system’s not complete either.
-And if people listen to some of the physicists that we have on here, there is a whole new understanding in science that a new paradigm that is happening, but it just hasn’t really landed in our world where the world’s still flat.
+Wounding of course, but I’m not concerned about the culture of conventional medicine, how, like you said, it causes you to feel like you’re having a seizure because we know that that system’s not complete either.
+And if people listen to some of the physicists that we have on here, there is a whole new understanding in science that a new paradigm is happening, but it just hasn’t really landed in our world where the world’s still flat.
 But there’s a lot of people saying, actually the world’s round, so we’re there.
 So I’m okay if you go woo woo because it will be considered mainstream somewhere in the next 10 to 20 years anyhow, with the inner child or the younger self.
-The way I explain it, and it’s just an understanding for how I’ve used it for myself, is that you talk about the body as the subconscious, and there is all aspects of you in utero, fetus, three-year-old, they’re all there and still alive in that subconscious.
+The way I explain it, and it’s just an understanding for how I’ve used it for myself, is that you talk about the body as the subconscious, and there are all aspects of you in utero, fetus, three-year-old, they’re all there and still alive in that subconscious.
 There’s a part of you that exists within you.
 And when you go in and have that conversation or here and see and love this inner child, get their needs met, I think of it now, I’m aging myself because some of our listeners don’t know what I’m talking about, but you remember CDs.
 I know Russell.
 It hasn’t been a long,

 Russell Kennedy: